 The cognitive pathway states that loneliness can arise from a discrepancy between the expectation and the perception of one’s connection to their social network.
 This perception is affected by interactions with others and can change over time [@peplauBLUEPRINTSOCIALPSYCHOLOGICAL1979; @cacioppoAloneCrowdStructure2009; @peplauPerspectivesLoneliness1982; @rookPromotingSocialBonding1984; @wheelerLonelinessSocialInteraction1983].
 To model this process, we consider the interplay between social energy and perceived connectivity with one’s social network.
 Perceived social connectivity reflects how connected a person feels to their social environment.

-Our model considers that perceived social connectivity decays over time while social energy rebuilds it.
-Suppose a person has no social energy to engage with others.
+Our model considers that perceived social connectivity decays over time while social energy rebuilds it (see appendix for the mathematical formula in the model: )..
+Suppose a person has no social energy left to engage with others.
 Then, their perceived social connectivity will gradually decrease at a fixed decay rate.
 A higher decay rate means a person’s perceived social connectivity will decrease more rapidly without social energy.
 Social energy will rebuild this.
 The intuition here is that one needs to put social energy into upholding social relationships; without it, there will be a gradual reduction in (perceived) connectivity.
 This perceived social connectivity also feeds back into social energy.
 The difference between a person’s perceived social connectivity and the average connectivity of their neighbors (i.e., the expectation of how their social connectivity should be) determines the rate of change in social energy at any given time.

 Behavioral pathway

 Loneliness can lead individuals to act less trustingly and more hostile toward others, potentially harming relationships and perpetuating loneliness [@rotenbergLonelinessInterpersonalTrust1994; @yavuzerRelationshipsAmongstAggression2019].
-We model this by calculating neighboring nodes’ energy contributions based on their number of outgoing connections.
+We model this by calculating neighboring nodes’ energy contributions to the index persons based on their number of outgoing connections.
 Nodes with fewer connections can allocate relatively more energy to a friend.
 Furthermore, we incorporate a threshold to determine when an agent is considered lonely and may exhibit less trusting and more hostile behavior.
 This threshold determines when one starts to have a negative impact on its surroundings.
 Finally, the contribution of others is weighted by the social energy of the agent itself, illustrating that the energy levels of both the individual and their neighbors influence one another.
 An individual with low social energy becomes less receptive to others, down-regulating the effect of others on the individual.

 Emotional contagion pathway